 “We’re going to superglue our paws to the windows of Preserved,” she said as though this should have been self-explanatory as it was obviously germane to the cause.
 I couldn’t help but think that she’d missed some of the salient facts surrounding whatever it was she had seen on the television but it pays not to mention these things to Serafina when she’s on one her crusades.
 I certainly wasn’t keen on having my paws superglued to anything, particularly the paw that already felt tingly and strange.
 This couldn’t have come at a worse time.

-“Couldn’t we do this on a Monday?”
+“Couldn’t we do this next Tuesday?”
 I asked tentatively.

 “Weasley, this is an emergency!
 C.A.T. needs to act NOW!
 Why would you want to leave something so urgent until Monday?”

-“Well, the vet comes to Diamond Harbour on Tuesdays and I was just thinking if anything went wrong – “
+“Well, the vet comes to Diamond Harbour on Wednesdays and I was just thinking if anything went wrong – “

 Serafina’s withering look made me feel foolish, as though thinking of my own personal distress was the very height of selfishness.

 “Something has already gone wrong!” she breathed ominously and stormed off without another word.